dzaridis/simplatab-machine-learning-automator/README.md

 ## Inputs
 - **CSV Files**: Must not contain missing values.
-  - **Train.csv**: Features and target (last column).
+  - **Train.csv**: Features and target (last column named as "Target").
 Used for K-Fold cross-validation and threshold tuning.
-  - **Test.csv**: Features and target (last column).
+  - **Test.csv**: Features and target (last column named as "Target").
 Used for validation of thresholds, metrics, ROC curves, and SHAP analysis.

 For the Docker version, place `Train.csv` and `Test.csv` in an input volume folder.